 You can also plant in formal raised beds.
 Consider edging the bed with local quarried stone.

 Give your trees a moderate amount of water on a regular basis.
 Mulch trees to 3 to 4 inches deep and spread out 3 feet from the outside of the canopy.
 This will keep roots cool and cut down on evaporation.

 Air circulation is an important consideration for healthy plants.
-Don’t plant in a tightly enclosed area, plants need sun and wind to perform their best.
+Don't plant in a tightly enclosed area, as the plants need sun and wind to perform their best.